anjali2006406/Task-3-Elevate-Lab/sql _db/README.md

 **Concepts: SELECT, WHERE, ORDER BY, LIMIT**

 **Input Query:**

---select * from books where genre = 'Fantasy' order by price desc limit 3;
+select * from books where genre = 'Fantasy' order by price desc limit 3;

 **Result Output**